About

 Some of the higher point per dollar cards have high interest rates and / or annual fees.
 In the case of the AMEX Velocity Platinum card, there’s an annual fee of several hundred dollars – however, you do get a free return flight once a year, free lounge access, travel insurance and a number of other benefits.

 In my case, these benefits outweigh the annual card fee – but do the maths, and always pay off your card quickly.
-Also note that while some cards give you sign-up bonuses (such as 50,000 free Velocity points), you need to spend a certain amount of money in order to get this offer.
-In the case of the aforementioned AMEX card, you need to spend $3,000 on the card in the first three months to get the offer.
+Also note that while some cards give you sign-up bonuses (such as tens of thousands of free Velocity points), you need to spend a certain amount of money in order to get this offer.

 That said, regardless of whether you meet the card issuers spending goals or not, you will still earn points on your purchases – so look at it purely from that point of view first, before considering whether the sign-up bonuses are achievable or even worth going with one card over another.